SpaceySciences/spaceysciences.github.io/_posts/2017-02-12-welcome-to-jekyll.markdown

 author: Caleb Adams
 ---

-That's right, Scientific Space Systems is starting a blog.
+That's right, Scientific Space Systems is starting a blog... this will be edited soon and is not final...